Sustainability

 Why It Matters

-The apparel industry has normalized single use plastics and fancy printing and paper techniques that provide minimal advantages to retailers and brands and cause significant damage to the environment.
-It's common for brands and manufacturers tochoose the cheaper, yet more damaging, options to protect their margins, but ultimately, the world bears that expense through the damage wrought to the planet.
+The apparel industry has normalized single-use plastics, fancy printing, and paper techniques that provide minimal advantages to retailers and brands and cause significant damage to the environment.
+It's common for brands and manufacturers to choose the cheaper, yet more damaging, options to protect their margins, but ultimately, the world bears the expense through the damage wrought to the planet.
 Compounding this damage is the illogical perspective that the onus of how the packaging ends up in the environment is on the end consumer.

 Where We Are Today